Implementing Views in Java or Scala

 , if it is not present a default page size of 100 is used.

-A query like this will allow for reading through the view in pages, each containing 10 customers:
+A query such as the one below will allow for reading through the view in pages, each containing 10 customers:

 SELECT * AS customers, next_page_token() AS next_page_token